stablecaps/ice-cat-wrangler/README.md

   - Autoscaling to handle load.
 - **Lambda alerts**.
 - Handle deletion of items from the bucket: Delete corresponding entries from DynamoDB.
+- reduce logging to save costs
+- finish tests
+- atexit not behaving as expected in lambda env - investigate
+- Re-raise final exception to allow lambda to handle retries. need additional infra like SQS DLQ

 ---